Svetzayats/usa-plates/README.md

 - When adding a state photo, the app posts the image with caption `#<STATE_CODE>` (e.g., `#CA`).
 - When adding a gallery photo, the app posts the image with caption `#fun`.
+- A "Sharing code" button in the header lets users enter a code; when set and valid, photos are forwarded to Telegram.
+Without a code, the app still works locally but does not forward photos.

 ## Expose via ngrok